-- Chilled water line (see Table 2.13 for recommended chilled water line size). - Adapter, tri-clamp to pipe thread.
-The 2" is Mueller Part No. 9840758; the 3" is Mueller Part No. 9840759; the 4" Mueller Part No. is 9819684; and the 6" Mueller Part No. is 9841439. - Fittings: Elbows, tees, unions, valves, adapters, etc. - Circulating pump. - Flow switch.
-Please call for sizing. - Overflow line, 3/4" PVC. - Propylene glycol will be required if the cooling water is to be operated below 34°F.
+- Chilled water line (see Table 2.13 for the recommended chilled water line size). - Adapter, tri-clamp to pipe thread.
+The 2" adapter is Mueller Part No. 9840758; the 2" is Part No. 9840759; the 4" is Part No. 9819684; and the 6" is Part No. 9841439. - Fittings (e.g., Elbows, tees, unions, valves, and adapters). - Circulating pump. - Flow switch.
+Please call Paul Mueller Company for sizing. - Overflow line, 3⁄4" PVC. - Propylene glycol will be required if the cooling water is to be operated below $34^\circ F$.

-2.4 Locating Refrigeration Units
+2.4 LOCATING CONDENSING UNITS

-Air flow (for air-cooled condensing units only): There are several factors to consider when locating the refrigeration units; the most important is air flow.
-Whether located inside or outside, it is absolutely necessary that the condenser have a supply of unrestricted fresh air.
+Air Flow (for air-cooled condensing units only): There are several factors to consider when locating the refrigeration units; the most important is air flow.
+Whether located inside or outside, it is absolutely necessary that the condenser has a supply of unrestricted fresh air.
 When units are located inside, it is very important that the louvers be at least the same dimension as the condensing unit face.

-- An exhaust fan or opening large enough to prevent any increase in static pressure must be provided. - The units must be located so that routine maintenance can be accomplished (cleaning the condensers, replacing the compressors, etc.). - Avoid areas with machines that would create dust or oil.
+- An exhaust fan or opening large enough to prevent any increase in static pressure must be provided. - The units must be located so that routine maintenance can be accomplished (e.g., cleaning the condensers and replacing the compressors). - Avoid areas with machines that would create dust or oil.